YpLarryWang/YpLarryWang.github.io/_pages/about.md

   - /about.html
 ---

-📚 I'm a final year graduate student in Computational Linguistics at Beijing Normal University and I graduated with my B.Sc. in Information and Computation Science from the School of Mathematics and Statistics at Beijing Jiaotong University.
+📚 I'm a final year Master's student in Computational Linguistics at Beijing Normal University and I graduated with my B.Sc. in Information and Computation Science from the School of Mathematics and Statistics at Beijing Jiaotong University.

 🔬 My research interests lie in the scientific aspects of intelligent systems, particularly human brains and deep neural networks (DNNs).
 This interest encompasses two complementary perspectives: